No matter its size, every business runs on contracts.

 Frequently asked questions

-However, keep in mind that legal contracts can be tricky.
-Even if you write a contract, you should consider having a lawyer review your contract to ensure that it’s legal, enforceable, and doesn’t open your organization to unexpected exposure.
+Keep in mind that contracts can be challenging.
+Even if you write a contract by yourself, consider seeking a second set of eyes from a lawyer to ensure that it’s legal, enforceable, and doesn’t open your organization to unwanted exposure.

 Be sure to list all appropriate parties and provide a clear and convenient way for all stakeholders to negotiate and sign your contract.